How To Prepare Yourself For Test Case Writing [Productivity Tips]

 • Do you need any training or technical knowledge required for executing the test cases?

-• Do you have the schedule for writing, reviewing and executing test cases, which covers the time for preparing quality documents?
+• Do you have a schedule for writing, reviewing and executing test cases that covers the time needed to prepare quality documents?

-• Do you have the peers to review your test cases and an authorized subject matter expert for checking completeness and coverage of the features and functionalities to be tested?
+• Do you have peers to review your test cases and an authorized subject matter expert to check the completeness and coverage of the features and functionalities to be tested?

 • Do you have enough test cases for all the functional requirements?